-The maximum PRB period is eight years if you had 10 or more years of credited service on September 30, 2011.

-If you had less than 10 years of credited service on September 30, 2011 the maximum PRB period is five years.
+The maximum RPRB period is eight years if you had 10 or more years of credited service on September 30, 2011.
+If you had less than 10 years of credited service on September 30, 2011 the maximum RPRB period is five years.

-If you elect to participate in the PRB your service with the City will be limited to 30 years.
-However, there are two exceptions for members who had less than 10 years of service on September 30, 2011:
+If you elect to participate in the RPRB your service with the City will be limited to 30 years.
+However, if you elect to participate in the RPRB you may terminate employment any time prior to reaching the earlier of 30 years of service or the maximum period of RPRB participation.